Crystal (New Order song): Legacy

 The fictional band seen in the song's music video is named "The Killers".
-This would inspire the name of American rock band The Killers, who would also lift a number of elements of the set layout in the "Crystal" video for their own video "Somebody Told Me".
+This would inspire the name of American rock band the Killers, who would also lift a number of elements of the set layout in the "Crystal" video for their own video "Somebody Told Me".

-In 2005, at Scotland's T in the Park festival, New Order performed the song with The Killers' frontman Brandon Flowers singing the main vocals in a guest performance.
-In 2013, at a gig in Manchester, Bernard Sumner joined The Killers onstage to perform the song.
+In 2005, at Scotland's T in the Park festival, New Order performed the song with the Killers' frontman, Brandon Flowers, singing the main vocals in a guest performance.
+In 2013, at a gig in Manchester, Bernard Sumner joined the Killers onstage to perform the song.
 Also in 2013, Brandon Flowers joined New Order in Bogotá, Colombia, to perform this song.
-When The Killers were on-stage, Sumner joined them to play "Shadowplay", a Joy Division song covered by The Killers.
-In March 2016, at The Chelsea at The Cosmopolitan in Las Vegas, New Order performed "Crystal" with The Killers' frontman Brandon Flowers singing the main vocals in a guest performance.
+When the Killers were on-stage, Sumner joined them to play "Shadowplay", a Joy Division song covered by the Killers.
+In March 2016, at The Chelsea at The Cosmopolitan in Las Vegas, New Order performed "Crystal" with Flowers singing the main vocals in a guest performance.